Richard Robson (chemist)

 Richard Robson (born 4 June 1937) is an English and Australian chemist and Professor of Chemistry at the University of Melbourne.
 Robson specialises in coordination polymers, particularly metal-organic frameworks.
 He has been described as "a pioneer in crystal engineering involving transition metals".
 In 2025, he was awarded the Nobel Prize in Chemistry jointly with Susumu Kitagawa and Omar M. Yaghi for the development of metal-organic frameworks.

 Early life and education

 Robson was born in Glusburn, West Yorkshire (now North Yorkshire), England, on 4 June 1937.
 He read chemistry at Brasenose College, Oxford, earning a BA in 1959 and a DPhil in 1962.
 His doctoral research, supervised by John A. Barltrop at the Dyson Perrins Laboratory, focused on the photochemistry of organic molecules.

-He conducted postdoctoral research at the California Institute of Technology (1962–64) and Stanford University (1964–65) before accepting a lectureship in chemistry at the University of Melbourne in 1966, where he remained for the rest of his career.
+Robson conducted postdoctoral research at the California Institute of Technology (1962–64) and Stanford University (1964–65) under Henry Taube before accepting a lectureship in chemistry at the University of Melbourne in 1966, where he remained for the rest of his career.